We sort your Self Assessment for you. £169, all in.

 Audience cheers! 👏

-It’s done through a system known as simplified expenses, and the amount of Home Office Allowance you can claim depends on how many hours you work from your home each month. 📅
+It’s done through a system known as simplified expenses.
+The amount of Home Office Allowance you can claim depends on how many hours you work from your home each month.

 How do I calculate my ‘use of home as an office?

-Put not quite so simply, you’ll need to calculate a % of all home costs, including mortgage interest (not mortgage repayment) and claim the appropriate %.
+You’ll need to calculate a percentage of all home costs, including mortgage interest (not mortgage repayment) and claim the appropriate amount as an expense.
+Sounds a bit tricky, right?
+Well, don’t worry – we’ll break this down too.

-You’ll need to start by calculating the total interest on your mortgage.
+Start by calculating the total interest on your mortgage using:

-Monthly repayment ÷ by 100 x Interest payment = Total interest on your mortgage
+(monthly repayment ÷ 100) x interest payment = total interest on your mortgage

 Let’s follow this example: